On Store Languages of Language Acceptors

 \subsection{Two-Way $\NCM$s and $\DCM$s}

-This subsection considers store languages of two-way $\NCM$ ($2\NCM$) and two-way $\DCM$ (2$\DCM$).
+This subsection considers store languages of two-way $\NCM$s ($2\NCM$s) and two-way $\DCM$s (2$\DCM$s).
 A machine is {\em finite-crossing} if there is a $d\in \mathbb{N}$ such that in any computation, the input head crosses the boundary between any two adjacent cells of the input no more than $d$ times.
-The first result demonstrates the surprising fact that the store languages of finite-crossing $2\NCM$ can always be accepted by machines that are only one-way deterministic. \begin{proposition} If $M$ is a finite-crossing $2\NCM$, then $S(M) \in \LFam(\DCM)$. \end{proposition} \begin{proof} Given $k$-counter $M$ over $\Sigma$, first, construct a finite-crossing $2\NCM$ $M_1$ with $2k+1$ counters and input of the form $x q c_1^{i_1} \cdots c_k^{i_k}$, where $x \in \Sigma^*$..
+The first result demonstrates the surprising fact that the store languages of finite-crossing $2\NCM$s can always be accepted by machines that are only one-way and deterministic. \begin{proposition} If $M$ is a finite-crossing $2\NCM$, then $S(M) \in \LFam(\DCM)$. \end{proposition} \begin{proof} Given a $k$-counter finite-crossing $2\NCM$ $M$ over $\Sigma$, first, construct an intermediate finite-crossing $2\NCM$ $M_1$ with $2k+1$ counters and input of the form $x q c_1^{i_1} \cdots c_k^{i_k}$, where $x \in \Sigma^*$.

-$M_1$ simulates the computation of $M$ on $x$ with two sets of counters (named $C_i$ and $D_i$ for $1 \leq i \leq k$).
-At some point nondeterministically chosen, $M_1$ stores the input head position in the remaining counter, checks that the input segment $q c_1^{i_1} \# \cdots \# c_k^{i_k}$ corresponds to the state and the values of the $D$ counters.
-If so, $M_1$ continues the simulation of $M$ on the correct position of $x$ using the $C$ counters, and accepts if and only if $M$ accepts.
-It is known that all finite-crossing $2NCM$s can be converted to one-way $\NCM$s \cite{Gurari1981220}, and so convert $M_1$ to an $\NCM$ $M_2$ and then construct an $\NCM$ $M_3$ that erases the $x$ \cite{Ibarra1978}.
-Then convert $M_3$ to a $\DCM$ $M_4$ as all bounded $\NCM$ languages are in $\DCM$ \cite{IbarraSeki}. \end{proof}
+$M_1$ simulates the computation of $M$ on $x$ with two sets of counters named $C_j$ and $D_j$ for $1 \leq j \leq k$ so that $C_j$ and $D_j$ contain identical values.
+At some nondeterministically chosen point, $M_1$ stores the input head position in the remaining counter, checks that the input segment $q c_1^{i_1} \cdots c_k^{i_k}$ corresponds to the simulated state and the value $i_j$ is equal to the value stored in counter $D_j$, for each $1 \leq j \leq k$.
+If so, $M_1$ continues the simulation of $M$ on the correct position of $x$ (which can be recovered) using the $C_1, \ldots, C_k$ counters, and accepts if and only if $M$ accepts.
+It is known that all finite-crossing $2\NCM$s can be converted to one-way $\NCM$s \cite{Gurari1981220}, and so convert $M_1$ to an $\NCM$ $M_2$ and then construct an $\NCM$ $M_3$ that erases the $x$ \cite{Ibarra1978} ($\LFam(\NCM)$ is closed under homomorphisms and therefore $x$ can be erased).
+Then convert $M_3$ to a $\DCM$ $M_4$ as all bounded $\NCM$ languages are in $\LFam(\DCM)$ \cite{IbarraSeki}. \end{proof}